 For the second half, Maryland’s coach replaced first-string quarterback Stan Gelbaugh with Reich, who had a steady, consistent arm.
 The new QB completed 12 of 15 passes and gained 260 yards.
 In the third quarter, he threw two touchdown passes and ran a third in himself to cut Miami’s lead to 34-21.
 In the fourth, he drove 55 yards in nine plays, and his teammate Tommy Neal scored a 14-yard touchdown to make the score 34-28.
 Then, with about nine and a half minutes left to play, Reich threw a long pass that glanced off Miami safety Darrell Fullington’s hands and landed in Maryland player Greg Hill’s, who ran it in for another touchdown.
 The score was 35-34, and the Terps had the lead.

 Then Miami fumbled the kickoff and Maryland’s Rick Badanjek grabbed the ball and scored again.
 Now the Terrapins were winning 42-34.
 For a minute, it looked like Reich’s luck had run out–Miami got the ball after a bad punt snap and scored a quick touchdown, making the score 42-40–but Terp Keeta Covington prevented the two-point conversion and preserved Maryland’s miraculous victory.

-To many fans and journalists, the 1984 Orange Bowl was college football’s greatest and most exciting comeback.
+To many fans and journalists, the 1984 game was college football’s greatest and most exciting comeback.
 And Reich went on to become the second-string quarterback for the Buffalo Bills, where he was responsible for one of the greatest comebacks in pro football history: In 1993, he threw four second-half touchdown passes for the Bills, who came from a 35-3 deficit to beat Houston 41-38.